top of page

 Debate about the growth of county lines gangs typically centres on the social factors that have made children vulnerable to exploitation, such as poverty, exclusion from school, familial abuse and neglect.
 The role played by technology, however, has been overlooked.
 As a result, agencies responsible for spotting, preventing and disrupting child criminal exploitation have been unclear about how to respond to online harms and threats.

-We hope this work will pinpoint shortcomings and gaps in the way law enforcement and safeguarding authorities deal with the problem.
-We also aim to identify opportunities for adopting new tactics to counter those used by county lines gangs as they change the way they operate
+We hope this work pinpoints shortcomings and gaps in the way law enforcement and safeguarding authorities deal with the problem.
+We sought to identify opportunities for adopting new tactics to counter those used by county lines gangs as they change the way they operate.

 The project was completed in three key phases.